ad-qu/exercise-of-queues/README.md

-# exercise-of-queues
+# Exercise of queues in Java.

-DSA exercise made to practice with queues in Java.
+Adrián Quirós.